-DCHS strives to incorporate equity into all of the department's programs and services via the equity and empowerment lens.
-For example, over 79 percent of Youth and Family Services Division funding is contracted out to partner agencies who work in the community, including a wide network of culturally specific and culturally responsive organizations.
+DCHS strives to incorporate equity into all of the department's programs and services via the equity and empowerment lens - in addition to programs that specifically serve BIPOC communities.
+For example, over 64 percent of Youth and Family Services Division funding is contracted out to partner agencies who work in the community, including a wide network of culturally specific and culturally responsive organizations.
 Another example of how equity is woven into the core functions of DCHS is the implementation of Preschool For All.
-All families in Multnomah County are eligible to apply and families who currently have the least access to preschool are prioritized, including ethnic and diverse communities.
+All families in Multnomah County are eligible to apply and families who currently have the least access to preschool are prioritized, including Black, Indigenous, and Children of Color.